slbls/quotecord/README.md

-# Quotecord - The simple self-bot for quoting in Discord!
+# Quotecord - “ ” messages in Discord

 ## Table of Contents